kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 ## Summary

 This KEP proposes adding `DisaggregatedSet` as a new Custom Resource Definition (CRD) to the LeaderWorkerSet (LWS) project.
-DisaggregatedSet is a higher-level abstraction that orchestrates multiple LeaderWorkerSets with coordinated lifecycle management, specifically designed for disaggregated inference architectures where multiple phases (e.g., "prefill" and "decode") run on separate infrastructure.
+DisaggregatedSet is a higher-level abstraction that orchestrates multiple LeaderWorkerSets with coordinated lifecycle management, specifically designed for disaggregated inference architectures where multiple roles (e.g., "prefill" and "decode") run on separate infrastructure.

 Disaggregated serving is an optimization for LLM inference workloads that takes advantage of the fact that the phases of inference (prefill and decode) have different computational characteristics.
 State-of-the-art LLM serving frameworks such as [vLLM](https://github.com/vllm-project/vllm) and [SGLang](https://github.com/sgl-project/sglang) support this optimization.

 DisaggregatedSet simplifies the deployment of disaggregated LLM inference by:
-- Managing multiple LeaderWorkerSets (2-10 phases) as a single logical unit
+- Managing multiple LeaderWorkerSets (2-10 roles) as a single logical unit
-- Providing coordinated N-dimensional rolling updates across all phases
+- Providing coordinated N-dimensional rolling updates across all roles

 ## Motivation

 Currently, deploying disaggregated inference workloads requires users to manually create and coordinate multiple separate LeaderWorkerSets.
 This leads to several challenges:

-1. **Operational complexity**: Users must manually ensure all phases are updated together and handle failure scenarios across multiple resources.
+1. **Operational complexity**: Users must manually ensure all roles are updated together and handle failure scenarios across multiple resources.

-2. **Rolling update coordination**: There is no built-in mechanism to coordinate rolling updates across phases, risking service disruption if one phase is updated without the others.
+2. **Rolling update coordination**: There is no built-in mechanism to coordinate rolling updates across roles, risking service disruption if one role is updated without the others.

-3. **Service lifecycle**: Users must manually manage Services and ensure they only route traffic when all phases are ready.
+3. **Service lifecycle**: Users must manually manage Services and ensure they only route traffic when all roles are ready.

-4. **Configuration drift**: Without a unified resource, phase configurations can drift apart, leading to subtle incompatibilities.
+4. **Configuration drift**: Without a unified resource, role configurations can drift apart, leading to subtle incompatibilities.

 ### Goals

-1. **Unified Management**: Provide a single CRD that manages multiple phase LeaderWorkerSets (2-10 phases) as a cohesive unit.
+1. **Unified Management**: Provide a single CRD that manages multiple LeaderWorkerSets (2-10 roles) as a cohesive unit.

-2. **Coordinated Rolling Updates**: Implement an N-dimensional rolling update algorithm that updates all phases in lockstep, respecting per-phase surge constraints.
+2. **Coordinated Rolling Updates**: Implement an N-dimensional rolling update algorithm that updates all roles in lockstep, respecting per-role surge constraints.

 3. **Stateless Controller**: Design the controller to derive all state from observed resources, enabling safe restarts at any point.